-Otherwise, fiber intake and sodium levels are sufficient and the cost is on the cheaper side ranging from $4.20-$4.67, which is very similar to the prices from Walmart.
-It would be worthwhile to supplement a multivitamin/multimineral supplement if exclusively eating the above foods from this store.
+Otherwise, fiber intake and sodium levels are sufficient and the cost is on the cheaper side ranging from $4.93-$5.18, which is only slightly more expensive than the prices from Walmart.
+You may want to consider supplementing a multivitamin/multimineral supplement if you primarily purchase food from this store.

-It should be evident that with some planning you can consume a relatively healthy, varied diet that meets general recommendations for calories, macronutrients, and most micronutrients while spending <$5-$6 per day, or <$35-$40 per week (pre-tax).
+It should be evident that with some planning you can consume a relatively healthy, varied diet that meets general recommendations for calories, macronutrients, and most micronutrients while spending <$5-$6 per day, or <$40-$45 per week (pre-tax), assuming you are not ordering from Amazon.
 Currently inflation is ongoing with many food items so this may change over time and I will periodically update this page accordingly.

 Of note, while I have included raw ingredients that can be thrown together and consumed as described in the meal plans, some people will find this to be too plain and prefer seasoning or preparing meals with ingredients not listed here.
 Most seasoning options are relatively cheap and will not add much to the total cost on a daily basis.
 If you are trying to watch sodium intake then be careful with how much sodium your seasoning choices contain.
 Additionally, if you can force yourself to go 1 month without seasoning food you may find that your taste preferences change and you’ll begin to appreciate the taste of the natural foods without additional seasoning.

 You are of course welcome to purchase other options not listed above as these lists are not all-inclusive and there is no rule that states you only have to choose relatively healthier food options.
 Remember, it’s the total diet you consume and not specific foods or meals that will have the greatest impact on your overall health.
-Feel free to make any alterations to the above as you see fit, plug your diet into cronometer.com, and make any adjustments as indicated.
+Feel free to make any alterations to the above as you see fit; you can plug your diet into cronometer.com and make any adjustments as indicated if you wish.
 This will take some time & planning, but once you determine relatively healthy & practical options that you can use on a regular or semi-regular basis it becomes much quicker & easier to rotate them in or out of your daily/weekly eating plans.